ETCDEVTeam/sidekick-doc/README.md

 I've put together a few repositories on Github that hold pseudo/code that are important touchstones for this document.
 I recommend opening a neighboring tab or two.

 - [github.com/ETCDEVTeam/sidekick-tx2poa](http://github.com/ETCDEVTeam/sidekick-tx2poa).
 A PoA mechanism implemented through an emphemeral JS console.
+  + [github.com/ETCDEVTeam/sidekick-poc](github.com/ETCDEVTeam/sidekick-poc).
+A working proof-of-concept configuration for a private network using Tx2PoA.

 - [github.com/ETCDEVTeam/sidekick-liaison](http://github.com/ETCDEVTeam/sidekick-liaison).
 A bash script that listens to a sidechain node and facilitates communication with an arbitrary mainnet node.
 As written, relies on [emerald-cli](https://github.com/ETCDEVTeam/emerald-cli).